josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_crisis_theatre.md

 # 📚 Crisis Theatre
 <a id="home"></a>
 **First created:** 2025-09-14 | **Last updated:** 2025-09-29
-*The emergency as stagecraft: when crises are staged, exaggerated, or selectively framed to authorise powers already waiting in the wings.*
+*The emergency as stagecraft: when crises are staged, exaggerated, or selectively framed to authorise powers already waiting in the wings*

 ---